-With 2015 now well underway, many of you will have goals and plans in mind to make this your healthiest year yet.
+Many people will set fitness goals and plans to make try and make it their healthiest year yet.
 For some, this means trying out new classes and workout regimes to get fit but health experts say that if you don’t listen to your body, these activities can result in pain and unnecessary injury.
 This is when expert muscle maintenance such as Myotherapy can help you avoid delays from injury, strain and weakness.

 “Now is a time you start seeing a lot of it because people start making New Year’s resolutions to get in shape, and they start getting overly exuberant getting in an exercise routine that they probably weren’t ready for” says certified orthopedic surgeon, Dr. Derek Ochiai.

 Ochiai says people should be applauded for making New Year’s fitness resolutions.
 New exercise routines can be a great motivator because they get people excited about fitness and then they’re more likely to stick with it.
 But, he’s seen many patients who have been hurt and injured jumping into new high-intensity formats, such as P90, Insanity and Cross-Fit.